Hannibal Tour – Spain, France, and Italy Bike Tour

 The guides, Dylan & Sam, on the Hannibal Expedition 2012 were excellent.

 Both are excellent organisers, who think ahead, and are always looking to make the best possible experience for the riders, whether this be making sure the bikes are in top condition, or the picnics lunch is in “the spot”, or the evening meal is an experience to remember.
-They are happy to answer to questions on the route, and change things as weather or circumstance require.
-Sam’s historical knowledge and has willingness to share this knowledge really added to the trip.
+They are happy to answer questions on the route, and change things as weather or circumstance require.
+Sam’s historical knowledge and his willingness to share this knowledge really added to the trip.

 I am very much looking forward to riding with either or both of them again.